Skip to content

 What is REST and what is a RESTful web service?

 RE**presentational **S**tate **T**ransfer (**REST) is a style of software architecture for distributed systems such as the World Wide Web.
-REST has emerged as a web API design model that offers greater simplicity over other web service protocols such as SOAP and XML-RPC.
+REST has emerged as a web API design model that offers greater simplicity compared to other web service protocols such as SOAP and XML-RPC.

 A RESTful web API (also called a RESTful web service) is a web API implemented using HTTP and REST principles.
 Unlike SOAP-based web services, there is no "official" standard for RESTful web APIs.
-This is because REST is an architectural style, unlike SOAP, which is a protocol.
+This is because REST is an architectural style, whereas SOAP is a protocol.

 How does Rapise test REST web services?